googleforgames/open-match/README.md

 All components of Open Match produce (Linux) Docker container images as artifacts, and there are included `Dockerfile`s for each.
 [Google Cloud Platform Cloud Build](https://cloud.google.com/cloud-build/docs/) users will also find `cloudbuild_COMPONENT.yaml` files for each component in the repository root.

 As all the core components for Open Match are written in Golang, and use the [Dockerfile multistage builder pattern](https://docs.docker.com/develop/develop-images/multistage-build/).
-This pattern uses intermediate Docker containers as Golang and protobuf compilation environments while producing lightweight, minimized container images as final build artifacts.
-When in active development, it is recommended that you modify the `Dockerfile`s to remove the last build stage.
+This pattern uses intermediate Docker containers as a Golang build environment while producing lightweight, minimized container images as final build artifacts.
+When the project is ready for production, we will modify the `Dockerfile`s to uncomment the last build stage.
 Although this pattern is great for production container images, it removes most of the utilities required to troubleshoot issues during development.

 ## Configuration